-I don’t remember anything out-of-the-ordinary about that ride except for the drop off.
-Kody pulled into the circle drive at my house and slowed to a stop.
-I opened the passenger door to let myself out and say, “Thanks for the ride.”
-But Kody never parked, instead accelerating again, completing the circle while I held on to the open truck door and cracked up.
-Within seconds and once more outside my front door, he stopped for another mock drop-off, and like a record, we rotated through the drive, the scene repeating, the Silverado pausing, then rolling on, Kody’s laugh infectious.
+And Kody drove me straight home, where he pulled into the circle drive and slowed to a stop.
+I opened the passenger door to let myself out, but Kody never parked.
+Instead, he accelerated, completing the circle while I held on to the open truck door and cackled.
+A moment later and once more outside my front door, he stopped for another mock drop-off, and like a scratched record, we rotated through the drive, the scene repeating, the Silverado pausing, then rolling on.
+Kody’s laugh, infectious.
 Finally, he let me go.
-We were kids, being kids, and I found myself giggling about that ride for days.
+We were kids being kids.
+I giggled about that ride for days.

-At the end of the summer, Kody attended high school, and I remained at the junior high.
-However, we saw each other at least twice a week at the Victory Center church–in Sunday school and again at youth group.
+At the end of the summer, Kody headed to high school, and my junior high was a little less cool.
+But. we saw each other at church each week—in Sunday school and again at youth group.
 Most people probably don’t know that, but I believe God had a plan for us.

 Flash forward a couple of years to our first date and three more to our first marriage and twenty-eight more through our journey of ups and downs, human mistakes and equally human reactions, break-ups and make-ups, for better and for worse.

 Look at us.
 On November 25, 1989, at the Victory Center, I was a child-bride, marrying a man-child.
 Over time and together, we’ve learned a thing or two about imperfection and forgiveness, family and unconditional love.
 And speaking of love, this photograph–so much to love here: the way Kody looks at me, his little brother Thomas in the background, the fact that Hurricane Harvey tried to take our wedding album, but the photos survive and the fact that twenty-eight years later so do Kody and I.